ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/contracts.rst

         proposal_table.erase(itr);
       }

-    Such procedure effectively clears all the RAM consumed for a proposal and all its votes.
+    This effectively clears all the RAM consumed for a proposal and all its votes.
     It's safe to allow anybody to call :cpp:func:`clnproposal` since the action will only accept an expired proposal that has passed the freeze period, which means it